United Kingdom Office Real Estate Market Size and Share

 Rental transactions captured 68.2% of the UK office real estate market during 2024, underscoring tenant preference for agility amid macro uncertainty.
 Flexible office operators have democratized access to prime addresses through membership models, and management agreements now represent 41% of operator-landlord deals.
 Corporates favour short lease cycles, often three to five years, that align with evolution in headcount policies.
 This dynamic places pricing power in the hands of landlords with high-spec stock, who can demand premium rents without conceding long commitments.

 Sales activity, while smaller, shows a projected 3.60% CAGR to 2030, outpacing rental gains, as interest-rate stability invites long-duration capital.
 Institutional investors deployed USD 800 million in Q1 2025, chasing yield gaps vs. continental Europe.
 Prime regional yields near 6.75% present compelling spreads over gilts, especially for buyers that can underwrite sustainability upgrades.
-Technology such as digital twins is expanding due diligence capabilities, allowing investors to quantify operational savings from planned retrofits and thus sharpen underwriting precision in the UK office real estate market size context.
+Technologies such as digital twins are enhancing due diligence by enabling investors to quantify operational savings from planned retrofits, improving underwriting precision in the UK office real estate market.

 By End Use: BFSI Leadership Challenged by Technology Growth